Cart 0

 As I talked to various friends, family, colleagues, doctors and other health practitioners, I realised how little I knew about the hormonal changes and symptoms I could expect at my age (then 46).

-It turned out, I wasn’t the only one.
+As it turned out, I wasn’t the only one.
 Many of my friends didn’t know much about menopause either.
 Not feeling like my usual happy-and-healthy self was a worrying, confusing and sometimes lonely experience.

 I then thought how much better it would be if the subject of menopause wasn’t so taboo; if people went into this stage of life feeling informed, understood, supported and empowered from the start.